 Is your dog a mutt?
-While the shelter, rescue organization, pet store or breeder that you adopted him from may have you told which breeds they think he is derived from, how can they know for sure?
-The fact is, there is no way to know other than to dig into your dog’s genetics.
+While the shelter, rescue organization, pet store or breeder that you adopted your mixed breed from may have you told which breeds they think he is derived from, how can they know for sure?
+The fact is, there is no way to know other than to dig into your dog's genetics.
 Using one of the best dog DNA tests is the only way to be sure which breeds your dog is made up of.

-We’ve rounded up five of the best dog DNA tests and shared their advantages and disadvantages with you below.
-Here’s a sneak peak of the products we’ll be discussing:
+Our editors have tried and tested the most popular brands, and we've rounded up five of the best dog DNA tests and shared their advantages and disadvantages with you below.
+Here's a sneak peak of the products we'll be discussing:

 I recommend you listen to our podcast episode where we talk to dog experts about the benefits of DNA test kits for dogs and how effective this method actually is.
 Industry vets from Embark DNA have revealed tons of curious information that's worth learning about.

 Briefly, here are the main benefits of using best DNA test kits for dogs:

 1. You'll learn about the breeds that make up your dog.

 Let's say the shelter told you that your mutt is a Labrador/Pit Bull mix.
 He may have some of the physical features of those two breeds, but canine DNA testing may actually show that he is made up of 5 or 6 different breeds (going really far on his family tree).

 2. You'll know the exact percentage of the breed.

 Not every dog DNA test can do this, but a few of them can tell you exactly what percent of each breed your dog is made of, going as low as into single digits.
 This is very useful to know for dog's health reasons, which we discuss below.